Cookies on the SIM Sherpa website

 at simsherpa.com

-Vodafone offer phone contracts with their EVO scheme, which splits your monthly bill into two payments.
+Vodafone offer phone deals with their EVO scheme, which splits your monthly bill into two payments.
 One is a finance agreement (a loan) for the cost of your phone, the other is for your usage (mins, texts and data).

 They do tend to be one of the pricier networks when you buy direct, so you might want to look at Vodafone’s sub-brand VOXI or at resellers like Carphone Warehouse for a better deal.